 As usual a path, cycle and complete graph on n vertices are denoted by P_n , C_n and K_n .
 A tree is an acyclic connected graph.
 A star is the graph $K{1,m}$, with $m \ge 1$, where the vertex of degree m of the star is called the center.
 A double star $DS{r,s}$ is a tree obtained from two disjoint stars $K{1,r}$ and $K{1,s}$ by adding an edge joining their centers.
-The join $G \lor H$ of two graphs G and H is a graph formed from disjoint copies of G and H by connecting each vertex of G to each vertex of H.
+The join $G \lor H$ of two graphs G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from disjoint copies of G and G is a graph formed from the following from G is a graph formed from the following from G is a graph formed from the following from G is a graph formed from G is a graph from G is a

-Inspired by the strategies for defending the Roman Empire presented in ReVelle and Rosing [13] and Stewart [17], Cockayne et al. [10] introduced in 2004 the concept of Roman domination.
+Inspired by the strategies for defending the Roman Empire presented in ReVelle and Rosing [14] and Stewart [18], Cockayne et al. [10] introduced in 2004 the concept of Roman domination.
 But since its introduction, Roman domination has been intensively studied which led to the emergence of several variants.
 There are currently over 250 papers published on topics related to this concept.
 For more details we refer the reader to the book chapters [4,5] and surveys [6-9].